 Integrated Pest Management (IPM)

 GROWING FRUIT in a humid climate is much more difficult than it is in an irrigated desert.
 Frequent precipitation creates a fertile environment for agricultural pests, so New England’s apple farmers have to deal with a number of diseases and insects.
-Scab, a fungal disease, is the major pest problem in the Northeast.
+Scab, a fungal disease, is a major pest problem in the Northeast.

 In addition to scab, New England apple orchards can be damaged by sooty blotch/flyspeck, plum curculio, apple maggot, or fruit moths.
 The disease fire blight can be devastating in some years, and mite management is an ongoing concern.
 Insects like sawfly and leaf-rollers cannot be ignored.
 Weeds, rodents, deer, or fungal fruit rot can cause problems.